Aspect Ratio Universal Rectangular Layouts: Recognizing Dual Graphs of Aspect Ratio Universal Layouts

-If neither $r_u$ nor $r_v$ contacts $r_p$, then they do not contact one another either, or else the line segment separating them would not be one-sided.
-The layout \layout is sliceable and $G$ is 2-connected, so there must be at least one horizontal slice from the left side of $R$ to the left side of $r_p$.
-Let $s_1$ be the topmost such slice.
-As \layout is one-sided, then $s_1$ must be the side of some rectangle $r_1$.
-The rectangle $r_1$ can be neither $r_u$ nor $r_v$, since they do not contact $r_p$.
+In the remainder of the proof, we assume that neither $r_u$ nor $r_v$ is in contact with $r_p$.
+The left side of $r_p$ is a slice as it connects the top and bottom sides of $R$.
+Note that $R$ cannot have any other slice, as it would be a side of some rectangle $r_q$, which does not contain any corner (cf.\ Fig.~\ref{fig:ccone3}); and so $q$ would be a cut vertex, contrary to out assumption that $G$ is 2-connected.
+This implies, using the fact that \layout is sliceable, that \layout has at least one horizontal segment from the left side of $R$ to the left side of $r_p$.
+Let $s_1$ be the topmost such segment; see Fig.~\ref{fig:ccone4}.
+As \layout is one-sided, then $s_1$ must be the side of some rectangular face $r_1$.
+The rectangular face $r_1$ can be neither $r_u$ nor $r_v$, since they are not in contact with $r_p$.
 The vertices in $G$ corresponding to $r_1$ and $r_p$ form a 2-cut, so $G$ has a 2-cut.
-Because rectangles $r_u$ and $r_v$ are each incident to a single corner of \layout, Lemma~\ref{lem:2cut} guarantees that $u$ or $v$ is a pivot; or for any 2-cut, there exists a one-sided sliceable layout \layoutp that realizes $(G, C, P)$ and has one of the vertices in the 2-cut as a pivot. \end{proof}
+Lemma~\ref{lem:2cut} guarantees that for any 2-cut, there is a one-sided sliceable layout \layoutp with $G(\LL')\simeq G(\LL)$ in which one of the vertices of the 2-cut is a pivot.
+Such a layout \layoutp realizes $(G, C, P)$ if the rectangular faces corresponding to $u$ and $v$ are each incident to some corners of \layoutp.
+Since $r_u$ and $r_v$ are each incident to a single corner of \layout, then Lemma~\ref{lem:2cut} further guarantees that \layoutp is a one-sided sliceable layout that realizes $(G, C, P)$ and one of the vertices in the 2-cut is a pivot; or else $u$ or $v$ is a pivot. \end{proof}

+Recall that for an instance $I=(G,C,P)$, we defined the set $K=\{v\in V(G):C(v)>0\}$ of vertices that must contain corners in the realization.
+We show that if we already have 3 or 4 vertices in $K$, then $G$ has a cut vertex or a vertex in $K$ is a pivot.

-\begin{lemma} Assume that $(G,C,P)$ admits a realization \layout and $|V(G)|\geq 2$. \begin{enumerate} \item If $|K| = 4$, then $G$ has a cut vertex. \item If $|K| = 3$, then $G$ has a cut vertex or some vertex $v \in K(G)$ is a pivot. \end{enumerate} \end{lemma} \begin{proof} If $G$ has a cut vertex, the proof is complete.
+\begin{lemma} Assume that $(G,C,P)$ is realizable and $|V(G)|\geq 2$. \begin{enumerate} \item If $|K| = 4$, then $G$ has a cut vertex. \item If $|K| = 3$, then $G$ has a cut vertex or some vertex $v \in K$ is a pivot. \end{enumerate} \end{lemma} \begin{proof} Let \layout be a realization of $(G,C,P)$.
+If $G$ has a cut vertex, the proof is complete.
 Assume otherwise.
-By Lemma~\ref{lem:cut}, for every realization \layout of the instance $(G,C,P)$, there exists a pivot vertex $v$, and so $r_v$ is incident to two corners of $R$.
-As $R$ has only four corners, each of which is incident to a unique rectangle in \layout, then at most two additional rectangles in \layout are incident to corners, hence $|K|\leq 3$.
+Then, by Lemma~\ref{lem:cut}, there exists a rectangular face $r_u$ is incident to two corners of \layout, and in particular $u\in V(G)$ is a pivot.
+As $R$ has only four corners, each of which is incident to a unique rectangular face in \layout, then at most two additional rectangular faces in \layout are incident to corners, hence $|K|\leq 3$.

 Assume that $|K| = 3$.
-Since $R$ has only four corners, each of which is incident to a unique rectangle in \layout, one of the vertices in $K$ must be $v$. \end{proof}
+Since $R$ has only four corners, each of which is incident to a rectangular face in \layout, the pivot $u$ is one of the three vertices in $K$. \end{proof}